- Shopping Tools

 At Subaru, we believe in education.
 That’s why we support organizations dedicated to making learning as accessible as possible.

-With more than 100,000 members and 250 affiliated societies, the American Association for the Advancement of Science (AAAS) is dedicated to advancing science, engineering, and innovation throughout the world for the benefit of all people.
+With more than 120,000 members and some 250 affiliated societies and academies of science, the American Association for the Advancement of Science (AAAS) serves as an authoritative source for information on the latest developments in science.
+AAAS seeks to advance science, engineering, and innovation throughout the world for the benefit of all people.
+By nurturing students’ scientific interests and talents, AAAS programs provide exciting opportunities and help build bridges to careers in science, technology, engineering, and mathematics.

 Google Expeditions is designed to enable teachers nationwide to bring students on virtual reality trips to places a school bus can’t normally go.
 To date, Google Expeditions has benefited over 1 million students in 11 countries, and created over 200 Expeditions.